 A Storied Charleston Site

-Dating back to the early 19th Century, the address that now houses the King Charles Inn has played a colorful role among the hotels and inns of Charleston.
+Dating back to the early 19th Century, the address that now houses the King Charles Inn has played a colorful role among the inns and Hotels in Charleston, South Carolina.
 The legendary location at the corner of Meeting and Hasell Streets has since been witness to countless moments in the iconic history of Charleston.